Notice: This page requires JavaScript to function properly.

 toggle bottom row

 Great!
-You now understand how to create a vector and how to assign names to its values.
+Now you understand how to create a vector and assign names to its values.

-To access a specific element or elements within a vector, you can utilize indices.
+To access specific elements within a vector, you can use indices.
 The index of the first element is 1, the second element is 2, and so on.
-To retrieve the n-th element from a vector vec, the syntax is vec[n].
-Moreover, if the vector elements have assigned names, you can extract the values by their names by enclosing the name in quotes and square brackets.
+To retrieve the n-th element from a vector vec, use the syntax vec[n].
+Additionally, if the vector elements have assigned names, you can extract the values by their names by enclosing the name in quotes and square brackets.

 We'll extract the grade for Math and the grade for Literature.